 Ad injections are real, but some simple preventive measures are enough to fight against them.
 Generally, these malware attacks happen when a user installs software from unreliable websites.

 Publishers make money by running ads.
 If their website does not show the ads of the advertiser who paid for the ad inventory, then publishers have a big problem at their hands.
-Ad injectors place fake ads on publisher’s content, this means that website quality also gets affected.
+Ad injectors place fake ads on publishers’ content, this means that website quality also gets affected.
 Due to these reasons, publishers can lose both their visitors and advertisers.

 Domain spoofing is a malicious practice where fraudsters pretend to represent a premium publisher.
-Consider the infamous Methbot case, in which spoofed premium domain helped fraudsters make over $5 million every day.
+Consider the infamous Methbot case, in which a spoofed premium domain helped fraudsters make over $5 million every day.
 Ad injection is also made possible by modifying the ad tags.
-However, now standards like ads.txt, domain spoofing can be avoided, as publishers and sellers are required to mark themselves as the authorized sellers of the inventory.
+However, now standards like ads.txt and domain spoofing can be avoided, as publishers and sellers are required to mark themselves as the authorized sellers of the inventory.

-Ad tag modification means that fraudster can sell publisher’s inventory at any price for which the publisher will not get a single penny.
+Ad tag modification means that fraudsters can sell a publisher’s inventory at any price for which the publisher will not get a single penny.
 It harms the safety of consumers on the webpage, which ultimately reflects on the publisher’s credibility.

 Cookie stuffing often turns out to be an affiliate scam.
-The problem is, anyone can check a website’s HTML code, from here, any piece of code or affiliate link can be copied.
+The problem is that anyone can check a website’s HTML code, from here, any piece of code or affiliate link can be copied.
 Fraudsters take this affiliate link, modify it and stuff it with cookies.

-While it’s difficult to completely eradicate the ad fraud, there are means using which publishers can avoid ad fraud.
-Also, it is up to the ad tech industry to create a safe environment for all parties including publisher, advertisers, and consumers.
+While it’s difficult to completely eradicate ad fraud, there are means using which publishers can avoid ad fraud.
+Also, it is up to the ad tech industry to create a safe environment for all parties, including publishers, advertisers, and consumers.